YuriPaglierani/Exercice-MNIST-classification-with-MLP/README.md

 # Exercice-MNIST-classification-with-MLP
-In these few rows of cose is shown how to make a classification of the MNIST dataset using a Multilayer Perceptron
+In these few rows of code is shown how to make a classification of the MNIST dataset using a Multilayer Perceptron